wschwal1/my-pro-webpage/README.md

 # my-pro-webpage

+## Purpose
+- gather thoughts and ideas
+- develop a strategy
-The purpose of this repo is to gather thoughts and ideas and a strategy for developing a professional website as a historian.
+for developing a professional website as a historian.